Hedwig8/file-forensic-analysis/README.md

-#File Forensic Analysis
+# File Forensic Analysis

 A C program that analyze the content of a given file/dir

-##Instalation and Usage
+## Instalation and Usage

  1. Download/clone the content of this repo
  2. Run the command 'make' in the directory
  3. If you want to use log functionalities, run 'export LOGFILENAME=$(readlink -f log.txt)'
  4. And then run the program itself!
     * forensic [-r] [-h [md5[,sha1[,sha256]]] [-o <outfile>] [-v] <file|dir>
     * Options:
-      - r: recursive execution
-           the program analyses the content of subfolders
+      - r: recursive execution, the program analyses the content of subfolders
       - h: hash codes
            the program calculates the checksums of the files receives as argument the wanted algorithms, separated by comma